wenzel-lab/modular-microfluidics-workstation-controller/README.md

 Our aim is to create a prototype of a _compact_ working station for microfluidic research that is based on _connectable_, _open_, modern, and _low-cost_ components (Rasberry Pi, Arduino, 3D printing, on-board components, open or at least accessible design software and operation software - python).

-**Rio** serves a platform to implement fully functional research-grade workstations with good specifications, such as fast reaction times and low-pressure fluctuations.
+**Rio** serves as a platform to implement fully functional research-grade workstations with good specifications, such as fast reaction times and low-pressure fluctuations.
 It is modular so that parts of this platform can be repurposed and improved in the open-source hardware sense and easily combined, exchanged, or used independently in challenging environments.

 ## Getting Started ##